 The calculation can reference all simple Aggregations – any Product-specific and any Global simple Aggregations.

-You can reference the values for Custom Fields defined at both Organization level or individual entity in your Compound Aggregation calculations for the following entities:
+You can reference the values for Custom Fields defined at both Organization level or individual entity in your Compound Aggregation calculations using the following format for the following entities:

 organization.<fieldName>